mirceaulinic/mirceaulinic.github.io/_posts/2017-07-06-napalm-install-formula.md

 The major difference between regular minions and proxy minions is that the latter are just one process (per network device managed), able to run from everywhere, as long as they are able to contact the Salt master.
 To use the ``napalm-install-formula``, you need to run the ``salt-minion`` on the same machine where you have the proxy minion(s), connected eventually to the same Salt master.
 This does not bring an extra dependency, the ``salt-proxy`` binary is anyway included in the ``salt-minion`` package; in other words, to be able to run proxy minions, you have already installed the ``salt-minion``, but it might not be used.

-We will need to start the Salt minion, as this is the process managing our server, while the proxy minion manages our network gear.
+We will need to start the Salt minion, as this is the process managing our server, while the proxy minions manage our network devices.

 Configure and start the ``salt-minion``
 ---------------------------------------